-California may be the first state to require a cancer warning on your morning brew due to coffee containing acrylamide, a probable carcinogen (cancer causing agent) and neurotoxin (poison to the nervous system).
+California may be the first state to require a cancer warning on your morning brew due to coffee containing acrylamide, a probable carcinogen (cancer-causing agent) and neurotoxin (poison to the nervous system).

-acrylamide in coffee concerning, or do the potential benefits outweigh the potential risks?
+The big debate is this: is the amount of acrylamide in coffee concerning, or do the potential benefits outweigh the potential risks?

-It’s good to remember that there is research showing that coffee could be helping to prevent certain cancers, such as colorectal, liver and endometrial.
+It’s good to remember that there is research showing that coffee could be helping to prevent certain cancers, such as colorectal, liver, and endometrial.
 Other studies show potential benefits with type 2 diabetes, gallbladder disease, and even Parkinson’s disease.

 The International Agency for Research on Cancer, after reviewing more than 1,000 human and animal studies, stated in 2016 that it

 We must always look at nutrition from a high level.
 Food chemicals work in combination, and sometimes when we reduce foods to single components, we lose track of what truly aids in health.

-With the coffee example, coffee is rich in antioxidants, and quite frankly, is likely the best source of antioxidants in many American’s diets due to a common reliance on low nutrition-dense processed foods (think refined carbohydrates such as bread, and sugar).
+With the coffee example, coffee is rich in antioxidants, and quite frankly, is likely the best source of antioxidants in many Americans’ diets due to a common reliance on low nutrition-dense processed foods (think refined carbohydrates such as bread and sugar).

 Can you guess how much acrylamide is in a serving of oven-baked French fries?
 49 mcg.
 How about potato chips?
 18 mcg.
 Prune juice?
 30-100 mcg.
 And brewed coffee?
 2 mcg.

 The Environmental Protection Agency recommends less than about 140 mcg daily to prevent risk to the nervous system.

-So the question isn’t whether acrylamide is concerning, but rather - is the amount of acrylamide in a food that offers other health benefits, concerning?
+So the question isn’t whether acrylamide is concerning, but rather - is the amount of acrylamide in food that offers other health benefits, concerning?
 And if so, in what amount is it concerning?
 Just some food for thought!